fricciardi/datetime2/docs/timeofday.rst

 generally done in western countries, dividing each day in 24 hours, each hour in 60 minutes and each minute in 60 seconds.

-There are four constructors for a western time.
-The default one is:
+The default constructor western time is:

 .. class:: western.WesternTime(hour, minute, second, to_utc=None)